kwatsen/xiax/README.md

   -d, --debug    print verbose output to stdout.
   -f, --force    allow existing files to be overwritten.

 Exit status code: 0 on success, non-0 on error.
+Debug output goes to stdout.
 Error output goes to stderr.
 ```

 ## Auto-sensing Mode: